Motivic Homotopy Groups of Spheres and Free Summands of Stably Free Modules: Unstable homotopy groups of spheres and Stiefel varieties

-In Figure \ref{fig:chart}, we identify four regions in which the comparison map $\pi_{d+e\alpha}(S^{x+y\alpha}) \to \pi_{d+e}(S^{x+y})$ takes on certain characteristics.
-To the left of the line $d=x$, the source of the map is $0$, and we will call this the ``$0$-region''.
-Second, marked by vertical hatching, there is a closed pentagonal region labelled with the symbol ``$\iso$''.
+To the left of the line $d=x$, the source of the realization map is $0$, and we do not label this region further.
+Second, marked by vertical hatching, there is a closed pentagonal region labelled ``$\pi_{d+e}(S^{x+y})$''.
 This is a region where the map is known to be an isomorphism.
 Third, there is a triangular region marked with crosshatching and labelled ``B--S''.
 Here the map is an isomorphism contingent on the Beilinson--Soulé vanishing conjecture.
 This region contains its rightmost edge but not the rest of the boundary.
-Fourth, marked by horizontal hatching, there is a vertical strip with slanted top, containing its boundary, and labelled with ``div''.
-Here the target of comparison map vanishes, and the group $\pi_{d+e\alpha}(S^{x+y\alpha})$ is known to be divisible, and except possibly along the $-1$-stem line, is isomorphic to $\Hoh^{x+y-d-e}(\Spec k; \Z(y-e))$.
+Fourth, marked by horizontal hatching, there is a vertical strip with slanted top, containing its boundary, and labelled $\Hoh^{x+y-d-e,y-e}$.
+Here the target of the comparison map vanishes, and the group $\pi_{d+e\alpha}(S^{x+y\alpha})$ is known to be divisible.
+Except possibly along the $-1$-stem line, it is isomorphic to $\Hoh^{x+y-d-e}(\Spec k; \Z(y-e))$.